Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Misused medications: benzodiazepines, opioids, stimulants… what risks and what screening?

 Some medications prescribed in a medical context can be misused for their psychoactive effects: sedation, euphoria, disinhibition, stimulation, or seeking a “high.”
-This misuse exposes to major risks: dependence, respiratory disorders, loss of consciousness, accidents, interactions with alcohol, and overdose.
+This misuse exposes to major risks: dependence, respiratory problems, loss of consciousness, accidents, interactions with alcohol, and overdose.

 Important: this article aims to prevent and inform.
 It does not replace a doctor’s advice, a pharmacist or emergency service.
 Treatment should never be stopped abruptly without medical advice.
 In case of discomfort, loss of consciousness, suspected overdose, or accidental ingestion: call immediately 15, the 18 or the 112.

-Understanding medication misuse
+Understanding drug misuse

-What is medication misuse?
+What is drug misuse?

 Misuse refers to when a medication is used outside its medical indication, without a prescription, at an inappropriate dose, in a context of polyconsumption, or to achieve a psychoactive effect.
-The risk is particularly high with medications acting on the central nervous system.
+The risk is particularly high with drugs acting on the central nervous system.

 Why is the risk underestimated?